fortran-lang/fpm-docs/pages/how-to/installation.md

 ## {fab}`apple` Homebrew package manager

-The Fortran package manager (fpm) is available for the [homebrew](https://brew.sh) package manager on MacOS via an additional tap.
+The Fortran Package Manager (fpm) is available for the [homebrew](https://brew.sh) package manager on MacOS via an additional tap.
 To install fpm via brew, include the new tap and install it using

 ```{code-block} bash